 In 2011, the Public Safety and Offender Accountability Act implemented a broad series of criminal justice reforms.
-The legislation was passed in the Senate unanimously and in the House by a vote of 96 to 1 before being signed by Governor Steve Beshear.
+The legislation was passed in the Senate unanimously and in the House by a vote of 96 to 1 before being signed by then-Governor Steve Beshear (D).
 The law ensured more prison space for violent and career criminals while helping to stop the revolving door for lower-risk, nonviolent offenders.
 The reforms are expected to save the state $422 million over 10 years.
 A portion of the savings will be used in efforts to reduce recidivism, including stronger programs for probation, parole, and substance abuse.

 1) Population in state custody reduced.

 - Out-of-home placements fell 44 percent in the first two years after the law went into effect.